 Halifax House Price Index

-House prices rose by 1.1% during the last month
+House prices fell by 0.5% during the last month

 Halifax House Price Index Chart

 Halifax House Price Index Commentary

 House prices dipped in June by 0.5% to £260,358 following their record high in May of £261,642 according to the latest Halifax House Price Index.
 However, the trend is still upwards and average house prices have increased by £21,041, or £1,753 per month over the last year.

 We continue to question the need for ongoing Government support for such a buoyant housing market, other sectors are in more need of assistance in our view and welcome the fact that the Stamp Duty Holiday has started to be tapered down from 1 July 2021.

 The outlook for the next six months looks strong as the economy unlocks, stamp duty remains on holiday until 30 September (albeit at lower levels than previously) and high loan to value mortgage supply increases, but there is a risk that when the extended holiday ends, the UK housing market will wake up with a hangover.

 There has already been a significant increase in house hunting activity since the Budget announced the stamp duty holiday extension and high loan to value mortgage guarantee scheme.
 It seems that the extension has encouraged more people to start their search for a home rather than just allowing those with purchases already in progress more time to complete.